 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
-The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-Since all water produced from the wells is blended prior to treatment, and is subjected to full treatment prior to distribution, no Ground Water Under the Direct Influence (GWUDI) assessment is required.
+The lack of effective barriers can allow contaminants from nearby surface water bodies or overland runoff to enter a well.
+The State had previously determined that this mine source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+Wells 7C and 7D were completed after this designation but no GWUDI determination is required as source water derived from these wells is fully treated prior to distribution.